-The Last Time A "Mother Of All Bombs" Was Used, It Was A Very Different Detonation
+The Last Time A MOAB Was Detonated Was Very Different

 The U.S. military dropped a GBU-43/B Massive Ordnance Air Blast bomb in Afghanistan on Thursday that reportedly targeted a ISIS complex in the region.
 Commonly known as a MOAB — and nicknamed the "mother of all Bombs — the bomb is touted as the most powerful non-nuclear bomb in the United States' arsenal.
 But has a MOAB ever been used before?
 The last time one was detonated was done so in a very different manner.